Learn how the Library Foundation is making a difference in Summit County

 We offer eBooks, eAudiobooks, streaming video, and online magazines for your enjoyment.

-Three times a year, the Friends of the Library host an enormous used book sale in the Buffalo Mountain and Mt.
-Royal Rooms at the County Commons building in Frisco.
-There are great deals on all kinds of items!
-On Friday prices are: Hardcover books - $3.00, Paperback books - $2.00, CD books - $3.00 DVDs - $2.00, Children's and Teens' books - $1.00.
-On Saturday everything is half price, and from 3:00 to 5:00 a bag of items is $3.00, and 2 bags for $5.00.
+The Friends of the Library hold used book sales 3 times a year!
+This summer they will take place in the Blue River Room at the North Branch Library in Silverthorne.
+There are tons of deals on all kinds of items!
+Prices: Hardcover books - $3.00, Paperback books - $2.00, CD books - $3.00 DVDs - $2.00, Music CDs, Children's and Teens' books - $1.00, Coffee Table Books - $5.00.

 Want to make a difference and offer your voice in the library and in the community?
-TAB will continue to meet outside in October to plan and participate in new projects!
+TAB will meet to plan and participate in new projects!
 TAB’s goal is to promote library services to teens at the library by: advising, planning, and implementing programs; creating innovative displays, recommending library materials and more.
 For grades 6-12.
-Email firstname.lastname@example.org to register or call 970-453-3546 with questions.
+We will meet downstairs in the Hopefull Room.
+Email email@example.com to register or call 970-453-3546 with questions.

-We are all-online this year!
-Pre-Registration begins Monday, June 1.
+Pre-Registration begins June 1.
 Use the Beanstack website or download Beanstack Tracker mobile app (Google Play or iTunes/App Store).
 New users: Parents can sign up for the whole family, and every member can track their own progress.
 Returning users: update your account info or recover your password anytime, online or in the app.
 Click the link below or visit: https://summitcountylibraries.beanstack.org/

-The Friends of the Library meet the second Wednesday of each month at 5:30 pm via Zoom.
+The Friends of the Library meet the second Wednesday of each month.
+See the events calendar for time and location.
+In July, we will meet at Saved by the Wine, 765 W. Anemone, Unit B, in Dillon, Co.
 We discuss fundraising events, programs and various opportunities to support our library.
 Everyone is welcome!
-Email President Janet at email@example.com for the link.
+Email President Janet at firstname.lastname@example.org with any questions.

 We are moving storytime indoors at the library!
 Children ages 3-5 are invited to Preschool Storytime.
 Please wear your masks and distance yourself from other families.
 There will be a take-and-make craft to bring home with you!
 Registration is limited to 8 people (caregivers included), so please reserve your spot by emailing email@example.com.